Disposable Art in the Attention Economy

 Slow down.
 Do art that takes time and sweat

 Create a higher stakes game to where the thought of your work becoming disposable is unbearable.
 It will force you to seriously consider how you choose to show, share, and sell your art.
 Think twice about the importance of followers, likes, and social media.
 Is a hashtag worth the quick feedback reward?
-The artists' struggle against disposability in todays world is the most important battle happening in art today.
-Be relevant, be remembered.
+The artists' struggle against disposability in this era is the most important battle happening in art today.
+Be relevant, be remembered, spend your life trying.